pingcap/docs-dm/en/usage-scenario-shard-merge.md

 ## Conflict check across sharded tables

-Because migration requirements #1 and #2 involve the DM Shard Merge feature, data from multiple tables might cause conflicts between the primary keys or the unique keys (in each sharded table, the primary keys or the unique keys are different from those of other tables).
+Because migration requirements #1 and #2 involve the DM Shard Merge feature, data from multiple tables might cause conflicts between the primary keys or the unique keys (in each sharded table, the primary keys or the unique keys may be not different from those of other tables).
 You need to check these sharded tables.
 For details, refer to [Handle conflicts between primary keys or unique indexes across multiple sharded tables](shard-merge-best-practices.md#handle-conflicts-between-primary-keys-or-unique-indexes-across-multiple-sharded-tables).
 In this example:

 The table schema of `user`.`information` is